The Three Phases to DevOps in Security

 DevOps is the Journey

 You would think that by now people would have learned what DevOps is, but instead DevOps has been miscast as purely automation, or more commonly, deployment tooling.
 Let’s get over this myth.
 Tooling is an outcome.
-Even refinement of work if an outcome.
-Make no mistake, I love the technology solutions that have come out of the DevOps movement – methods and tools that have refined the flow of work, that have increased its speed.
+Even refinement of work and processes is an outcome.
+Make no mistake, I love the technology solutions that have come out of the DevOps movement – methods and tools that have refined the flow of work and that have increased speed of getting things done.
 But these solutions are the outcome.
 DevOps is the ongoing journey of getting there.
 It’s about how we work together with a common goal of making things better (maybe even faster and stronger…) in a way that makes it possible to focus on the real customers, (blamelessly) identify inefficiencies, collectively learn and make leaps of faith, and create rapid and large shifts in how we do things.
 It’s a mindset, or I would say, a culture change that allows us to get to that state where we can make these changes.

 My Strategy of Change

 When I start working with an organization, I put most of my effort into organizational behavior.
 The words I use for this are: Embedded, Collaboration, Discourse, Learning, Growth and Refinement.
 I’ll concede that there is often badly broken technology or nasty compliance failures – but even these situations I use as an opportunity to teach Security, Development, Infrastructure and Operations teams to work together and learn the cultural workings of DevSecOps.